RowBlackGhost005/cd-system-csa/README.md

       - echo "Build completed on `date`"
       - mkdir -p /tmp/deploy
       - cp -r build/* /tmp/deploy/
+      - cp ../appspec.yml /tmp/deploy/

 artifacts:
   files:
     - '**/*'
   base-directory: /tmp/deploy
 ```
+*Note: Note that we are referencing an /appspec.yml file, this will be created on steps ahead*

 Skimming through this config you can see that, this process will get the files from `/frontend` on our repo and run npm install, to get all dependencies.